FinCube-23/DAO-Proposal-Governance/backend/user-management-service/readme.md

-##  Development Setup — User Management Service
+##  Development Setup — User Management Service.

 Before starting the service in development mode, be sure to initialize your database and create an administrative user: